sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 ------

 .. [#]
    Strictly speaking, the test I just constructed has α = 0.057, which is a bit too generous.
-However, if I’d chosen 39 and 61 to be the boundaries for the critical region then the critical region only covers 3.5\% of the distribution.
-I figured that it makes more sense to use 40 and 60 as my critical values, and be willing to tolerate a 5.7\% type I error rate, since that’s as close as I can get to a value of α = 0.05.
+However, if I had chosen 39 and 61 to be the boundaries for the critical region then the critical region only covers 3.5\% of the distribution.
+I figured that it makes more sense to use 40 and 60 as my critical values, and be willing to tolerate a 5.7\% type I error rate, since that is as close as I can get to a value of α = 0.05.

 .. [#]
-   The internet seems fairly convinced that Ashley said this, though I can’t for the life of me find anyone willing to give a source for the claim.
+   The internet seems fairly convinced that Ashley said this, though I can not for the life of me find anyone willing to give a source for the claim.